ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 At this moment, in this place where she was alone, Ji Chunzao seemed to relax completely, her posture and expression lazy.

-Golden sunlight like feather-light passed through the gaps between the stainless steel bars next to the water tower and landed on the blue and white middle school uniform, the slightly faded sneakers, and the yellowed pages...
+Golden sunlight like feather-light passed through the gaps between the stainless steel bars next to the water tower and landed on the blue and white high school uniform, the slightly faded sneakers, and the yellowed pages...

 When it silently landed on the bright face of the fourteen-year-old girl, her snow-white skin seemed transparent and glistened with a润泽luster.